To Kegel or not to Kegel

 Not to Kegel…Then Kegel?

+Once you have gained the ability to relax your pelvic floor, then it is time to start getting strong in that new range of motion, through proper Kegel exercises.
 It’s important to know the pelvic floor is a muscle like any other muscle in our body, just harder to see.
-Imagine if you did squats but never fully stood up to rest in between each repetition…you wouldn’t be getting the desired effect for your muscles and may even cause further problems down the road.
+Imagine if you did squats but you never fully stood up to rest in between each repetition … you wouldn’t be getting the desired effect for your muscles and may even cause further problems down the road.
 So, after we do our Kegels it’s just as important to visualize “letting go” so our muscles down there can also relax and rest.
 We want to be able to control our pelvic floor throughout its FULL range of motion, meaning both relaxing and squeezing.
-Our pelvic floor is a part of us every day, use it or lose it!

 Still have questions?
 Connect with our on-staff pelvic floor physical therapist through Ask a PT.
-Browse videos or schedule a free phone call to learn more about the pelvic floor, tips on how to do a Kegel or ask about Flyte.
-Get answers, not sales pressure.
+Browse videos or schedule a free phone call to learn more about the pelvic floor, tips on how to do a Kegel, or ask about Flyte.